SR-gh/blackscreentest/README.md

 # Summary
 When using Qt to launch an Activity, you may find yourself with the Qt Activity displaying a black screen.
-The following Proof Of Concept has been made using Qt 5.10.1, NDK r10d.
+The following Proof Of Concept has been tested using Qt 5.12.0, NDK r18b.

 # Details
 When starting an Android Activity in order to get a result, you may use this kind of Java code :